rjglasse/heatmapviz/README.md

 Using, `gaze.py heatmap` will output a heatmap with the specified areas of interest superimposed:

 ![alt text](/results/example/heatmap/png/example.png)

+An example of the movie result is given [here](/results/example/heatmap/mp4/example.mp4)

 Using `gaze.py graph` will output a graph of the count of transitions between the areas of interest: